pavelstencl/GraphiosTs/README.md

 [![gzip size](https://badgen.net/bundlephobia/minzip/graphios-ts)](https://bundlephobia.com/result?p=graphios-ts)
 [![Coverage Status](https://coveralls.io/repos/github/pavelstencl/GraphiosTs/badge.svg?branch=master)](https://coveralls.io/github/pavelstencl/GraphiosTs?branch=master)

-GraphiosTs is TypeScript based GraphQl client built as an extension of Axios package.
-It combines the best from Axios and Typescript to provide lightweight alternative to the Apollo-client.
+GraphiosTs is TypeScript extension of Axios, which transforms Axios into typesafe GraphQl client.
+It combines the best from Axios and Typescript to provide a lightweight alternative to the Apollo-client.
 GraphiosTs uses one GraphQl schema source to provide strongly typed requests and responses.
-In other words: **You will get,what you typed**.
+In other words: **You will get, what you typed**.
 [Try interactive demo.](https://codesandbox.io/s/silly-wind-gk1fp);

 [![Typings example](media/preview.gif "Typings example")](#features)